schemapress/Schema/readme.txt

 4. Google Structured Data Testing Tool.

 == Changelog ==

+= 1.5.9.3 =
+* Added new integration for Visual Composer plugin.

 = 1.5.9.2 =
 * Removed the Disable SiteLinks Search Box feature, not needed in the plugin.